wilsonliaows/docs/workato-concepts.md

 ## Jobs report
 The job report gives a high-level summary of the trigger events processed by the recipe.
 The entire flow of each trigger event through the recipe is called a job.

-Information such as date and time processed and job IDs, can be found here.
+Information such as date, time processed and job IDs, can be found here.
 From this jobs history page, users can view more detailed information about a job by clicking on it.

 You can read more about job reports [here](/recipes/jobs-report.md).